RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/use-case-overview.md

 ### Business Requirements:

-There are two points in the process where depending on a business decision, the processing path bifurcates.
+There is a point in the process where, depending on a business decision, the processing path bifurcates.
 The decision making is right now subjective, as a human - in this case a CC Issuer agent- is responsible  to reach a conclusion based on his/her individual knowledge.

-Hence there are two decision's sets that change the overall processing making: One set that determines whether the dispute can be qualified for automated chargeback, and a set that determines the risk of the dispute for manual approval and resolution.
+Hence there is a decision set that changes the overall processing: the set that determines whether the dispute can be qualified for automated chargeback.

-For the first scenario, going back and forth in the whole processing chain as shown in the picture, is costly for all the parties involved, plus the amount of the dispute can be less than the cost of processing the dispute, in addition to that the CC Issuer can offer automated chargeback to it's highly loyal customers.
+In this use-case, going back and forth in the whole processing chain as shown in the picture, is costly for all the parties involved, plus the amount of the dispute can be less than the cost of processing the dispute, in addition to that the CC Issuer can offer automated chargeback to it's highly loyal customers.

 ![CC Dispute Processing Backoffice]({% image_path business-central-cc-dispute-processing-backoffice-processing.png %}){:width="600px"}

-So the first bifurcation point gives Pecunia corp the ability to gain loyalty with strategic customers and avoid cost, this scenario is Automatic vs Standard Processing.
+So the bifurcation point gives Pecunia corp the ability to gain loyalty with strategic customers and avoid cost. this scenario is Automatic vs Standard Processing.
 The following diagram describes the scenario:

 ![CC Dispute Processing Automated Chargeback]({% image_path business-central-cc-dispute-processing-automated-chargeback.png %}){:width="600px"}

-The second use case has the decisions to determine the risk of the transaction and if a manual approval is required.
+The decision point in the process is used to determine the risk of the transaction, which is data that will be used when manual approval is required.

 ![CC Dispute Processing Manual Standard Processing]({% image_path business-central-cc-dispute-processing-manual-standard-processing.png %}){:width="600px"}

-Once that is decided that the dispute will be processed in a standard way, by contacting all the chain of CC transaction processing (3) we have the next bifurcation in step 4 of the processing, based on the case information we need too determine if a dispute needs a manual approval, to such effect  we have the following rule:

-_Every amount larger than 1000 should be manually approved._

-An also at this point we need to determine the risk profile of the dispute, this risk scoring will be part of the input for both the manual approval path and the automated resolution.

 The risk of the transaction is determined by the status of customer and the amount of the dispute: